Showers Buyers Guide

 Energy Efficiency – An electric shower only uses energy when it is being used, and only heats the water It needs, meaning not only a green shower but one that saves you money on your energy bills as well.

 Flexibility – As you only need access to electrics, and a cold-water feed, an electric shower can go in most places you can think of.
-Whether in a dedicated enclosure or just over a bath, this flexibility means no limit as to where you can have a shower.
+Whether in a dedicated enclosure or just over a bath, this flexibility means no limitations as to where you can have a shower.
 And should you decide down the line to change your model or upgrade your unit, then this can be done in less than an hour.

 Of course, with all these benefits do come some minor drawbacks.
 Even with advances in technology, electric showers tend to have a weaker flow due to their need to heat the water.
 The best way to circumvent this is to go for the most powerful model you can (usually this is referenced at the KiloWatt or KW rating).
 A more powerful shower allows water to be heated quicker, which means a better showering experience.

 Another thing to note is non-thermostatic models of electric showers, which are sensitive to changes in water supply and pressure.
 This means if someone else uses a tap elsewhere in the house, the water temperature will be affected.
 Most models today are thermostatic, meaning they will keep the water to within a degree or two of what you have set the shower too.
 Only the very most basic showers will not be thermostatic.

-A shower valve can be thought of operating to in a similar principle to a tap in your home.
+A shower valve operates in a similar principle to a tap in your home.
 Unlike an electric shower, the valve does not heat the water but utilises the heating system already in your home.
 This makes shower valves ideally suited to being paired with combi boilers or a high-pressure tank system, but some models can be used with low-pressure systems.

 Shower valves have a few more considerations to make than their electric brethren.
 Let’s break these considerations down below.